Emanz93/expenses-tracker/README.md

-# expenses-tracker
+## expenses-tracker
-Tracks the expenses in a google sheet
+Tracks the expenses in a google sheet.

+# Dependencies
+The following python modules are required:

+- gspread
+- nuitka
+- pandas
+- scikit-learn
+- scipy